• Skip to primary navigation

 Assemble your Beef Tenderloin Appetizer

-After the filet has rested, slice it into 1/4″ pieces using a good sharp knife.
+After the filet has rested, cut it into 1/4″ pieces using a sharp knife.

-Keep the toasted baguettes on the baking sheet and spoon some of the horseradish sauce onto each piece.
+Keep the toasted baguettes on the baking sheet and spoon some horseradish sauce onto each piece.

 Use a good amount of the sauce because it is so tasty.

-Lay a filet slice on the horseradish sauce then use a spoon to sprinkle crumbles of blue cheese onto the beef appetizer.
+Lay a Medium Rare Filet slice on the horseradish sauce, then use a spoon to sprinkle crumbles of blue cheese onto the beef appetizer.

 • Smoked Salmon and Dill Appetizer